webdevelopers-eu/javascript-dna/README.md

 You can also register your own URI downloader.
 That way you can download files not only from server but also from local storage, variables or other resources.

+DNA has native `javascript` scheme downloader and everything else is passed to default `$.AJAX` downloader.

 You can register only one downloader for each URI scheme.

 To register your own downloader use this syntax